 It also makes use of the duo function, which enables the keyboard to split into two identical zones.
 This means that students and teachers can work together as they operate, making the learning experience much easier.

-Makes a brilliant selection for those with musical talent already or for those who are trying to discover their own.
+It is a brilliant selection for those with musical talent already or for those who are trying to discover their own.
 A wonderfully effective solution to learn from and one that also makes it easy for those with talent to take their skills and the available techniques that they have to the next level in future.

 Yamaha P115 Digital Piano

 With 14 high quality voices together with both chorus effects and reverbs, I found myself at home using this to get into control of my audio with.
 I also made use of the 192 note polyphony and damper resonance, adding yet another layer of strength and precision to my management.
-I found that this keyboard gave me access to everything that I’m likely to need, really.
+I found that this keyboard gave me access to everything that I’m likely to need.

 Yamaha YDP142 Digital Piano